Have some wonderful fun with kids using these free Dr. Seuss-Inspired Grid Art Activities!

 - Thing 1 & Thing 2

-In addition to your freebies, you’ll get emails with creative and easy ways to make life and learning fun 🙂
+Oh, and you’ll get emails with ideas, resources, and encouragement to make life and learning fun 🙂

 (Psst!
-Current RYHS members just need to access the Subscriber Freebies page and enter the password in your welcome email.
-Or get the instant download in the email the week of this post.)
+Current RYHS members just need to go to the VIP Resource Library and enter the password in your welcome email.)

 Have you tried grid art activities with your kids?